na-na-hi/renget/archive/ProdiAgy.md

 We take what we learnt from rentry.co/dadaptguide with a couple differences:

 !!! warning AS WROTE IN DADAPT GUIDE BEFORE AND I REPEAT AGAIN NOW: FIRST AND FOREMOST.
 NO DUPLICATE DATASET.
 MANUAL AND LOGICAL CAPTIONING IF YOU WANT CAPTIONING AT ALL.
 DATASET WILL ALWAYS REMAIN IMPORTANT.
-!!! info If training only with epochs does not work well with your dataset due to size or something else then start using repeats.
 - Toy with snr_gamma and noise_offset/adaptive_noise_scale only if you want to experiment and see what results you may like.
 Unset the seed if you want variations.
-- Toy with ``d_coef (0.5 to 2.0)`` which is the main way to scale your d*lr and ```weight_decay``` if you are overtraining too quickly, safeguard_warmup if you are using warmup for whatever reason, bias_correction depending on your dataset.
+- Toy with ``d_coef (0.5 to 2.0)`` which is the main way to scale your d*lr, ```weight_decay``` if you are overtraining too quickly, safeguard_warmup if you are using warmup, bias_correction depending on your dataset.

-That is literally all, it is a massive upgrade from every single past method, not much else to do, it's that simple now.
+That is all, it is a massive upgrade from every single past method, not much else to do, it's that simple now.

 ##[Comparisons: LoHa (15 Batch * 2  Gradients) vs LoKr (15 Batch * 2 Gradients) vs iA3 (15 Batch * 2 Gradients)](https://civitai.com/models/101693/cheetara-thundercats-200kb-ia3-25mb-lokr)
 ![](https://imagizer.imageshack.com/img923/8572/5MRiq6.png)